roelds/litaf/README.md

 other cmds use regexp as input, to parse & exclude any special characters from search string.

-this Go cmdline app is great for if you don't want to use regexp, & just use lines in files as literal strings for manipulation, especially to preserve double quotes.
+this Go cmdline app is great for: if you don't want to use regexp, & just use lines in files as literal strings for manipulation, especially to preserve double quotes.